odewahn/computational-publishing/readme.md

 In Quadrant 1, we have single user solution running on a host machine, such as a local laptop.
 This scenario is generally for the user who installs Jupyter using Conda on his or her laptop, and then uses Conda (or pip) to install the content specific dependencies.
 While this is a relatively simple setup, it makes it difficult to share the setup for the computing environment, and often requires an additional isolation tool (like [virtualenv](https://virtualenv.pypa.io/en/stable/)) to isolate the different version of libraries and python versions across content projects.

 Quadrant 2 represents a multiuser environment deployed in the user's own datacenter or cloud account.
-Solutions like [JupyterHub](https://github.com/jupyterhub/jupyterhub) or [Binder](http://mybinder.org/) make it simple for a central adminstrator ot IT organization to provide a "notebook on demand," eliminating the need for a complex local install.
+Solutions like [JupyterHub](https://github.com/jupyterhub/jupyterhub) or [Binder](http://mybinder.org/) make it simple for a central administrator or IT organization to provide a "notebook on demand," eliminating the need for a complex local install.
 The downside to this approach is that it requires a central administration with the expertise to install and operate the cluster.

-Quadrant 3 is for a single user syste running on a VM or container solution on a local laptop, such as [Docker for Mac](https://docs.docker.com/docker-for-mac/) or [VirtualBox](https://www.virtualbox.org/manual/ch01.html).
+Quadrant 3 is for a single user system running on a VM or container solution on a local laptop, such as [Docker for Mac](https://docs.docker.com/docker-for-mac/) or [VirtualBox](https://www.virtualbox.org/manual/ch01.html).
 The advantage of this approach is that a user can easily build and deploy an image on his own laptop with just a single Dockerfile (if Docker is used as described in the previous section).
 The downside is that it can take an extra level of training on the part of the user to understand the software stacks involved to operate it effectively.

 Finally, Quadrant 4 is for multiuser solutions in a pure cloud.
-The best examples are Microsoft's [Azure Notebooks](https://notebooks.azure.com/)and the [Domino DataLab](https://www.dominodatalab.com/).
+The best examples are Microsoft's [Azure Notebooks](https://notebooks.azure.com/) and the [Domino DataLab](https://www.dominodatalab.com/).
 The advantage of these solutions is that they provide a turnkey way to easily provide a large user population with notebooks, but the downside is (often) expense, vendor lock-in, and (often) the inability to use git in the workflow.

 ### File Sharing